espsrc/pysnacks_1/README.md

 - [Tutorial 1: Basic queries and coordinate transformations](session_01/pysnack_1_01.ipynb)

 ## Session 2
-TBC
+TBD

 ## Session 3
-TBC
+TBD

 ## Session 4
-TBC
+TBD

 # Execution of the tutorials

-Tutorials execution will be on a JupyterHub instance at IAA-CSIC.
-The virtual machines will be served by JupyterHub.
-You need to login to your dedicated machine and the Jupyter instance will be available for two weeks from the end of the workshop.
+Tutorials execution will be on Jupyter Lab instances of a dedicated JupyterHub server kindly provided by the Spanish SKA Regional Centre Prototype (SPSRC) at the IAA-CSIC.
+You need to login to your Jupyter Lab, which will be available until two weeks after the end of the workshop.
 Your progress will be stored and can be retrieved every time you access the service.
-You can use this service to experiment and work on your own files.

-There is also the option to use your own machine.
-This repository contains a conda environment to help you install all the required software.
+If you prefer to use your own machine, we recommend that you follow the instructions below to make sure you have all the software needed with the right dependency versions.

 ## Option 1.
 Execute notebook tutorials in the JupyterHub instance